arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 # Aggregate functions

 Aggregate functions group multiple input records together to form a single output record.
 The input and output records have a many-to-one relationship.
 Aggregate functions can be used together with the GROUP BY clause of SQL.
-This topic describes the syntax, functionality, parameters, and return value of each aggregate function that MaxCompute supports.
+This topic describes the syntax, features, parameters, and return value of each aggregate function that MaxCompute supports.
 This topic also provides examples that show how to use these aggregate functions.

 ## COUNT